pingcap/tidb/docs/design/2020-09-30-index-usage-information.md

 ### SCHEMA_UNUSED_INDEXES

-Due to MySQL compatibility, add the system table schema_unused_indexes.
+Due to MySQL compatibility, add the system table `SCHEMA_UNUSED_INDEXES`.

-1. Create a view SCHEMA_UNUSED_INDEXES on table SCHEMA_INDEX_USAGE.
-And the condition is `QUERY_COUNT = 0`
+1. Create a view `SCHEMA_UNUSED_INDEXES` on table `SCHEMA_INDEX_USAGE`.
-2. Columns of it
+2. Columns of it:

 | Column name   | Data type | Description           |
 | -----------   | --------- | --------------------- |
 | object_schema | varchar   | The schema name.      |
 | object_name   | varchar   | The table name.       |
 | index_name    | varchar   | The unused index name.|
-The data in this view is based on SCHEMA_INDEX_USAGE.

 ### FLUSH SCHEMA_INDEX_USAGE

 #### User story

 Users may have just completed a deployment which changes query patterns such that they expect there will be unused indexes.
-They can potentially look at the LAST_USED_AT, but sometimes flushing is more desired.
+They can potentially look at the `LAST_USED_AT` column, but sometimes flushing is more desired.

-similar usage: FLUSH INDEX_STATISTICS from [https://www.percona.com/doc/percona-server/LATEST/diagnostics/user_stats.html](https://www.percona.com/doc/percona-server/LATEST/diagnostics/user_stats.html)
+Similar usage: `FLUSH INDEX_STATISTICS` from https://www.percona.com/doc/percona-server/LATEST/diagnostics/user_stats.html.

-User interface: `flush SCHEMA_INDEX_USAGE`
+SQL Syntax: `FLUSH SCHEMA_INDEX_USAGE`
 Users can use this to initialize SCHEMA_INDEX_USAGE as
 ```
 QUERY_COUNT = 0